rockleona/fotocaptioner/README.md

 ## Wishing Pond Here

-I'm a newbie & amatuer
+I'm a newbie & amatuer photographer.
+Open an issue for me and give me more suggestions.

 ## Quickstart